GETTING YOUR LAWN READY FOR WINTER

 Continue to Mow and Cut Low

+When prepping your lawn for winter, it’s important to cut your grass down to about one to one and a half inches.
+This makes it easier to aerate your lawn.
+Continuing to mow through fall can help with leaves in the yard, not to mention keeping things looking neat and tidy right up until the cold really settles in.
 These are just a few of the things you can do to get your lawn prepped for the upcoming winter season.
 If you want your yard to be in good shape once winter rolls out and spring rolls in, be sure to follow our advice.
 No shame in doing some of your own research too!
 If you find you need extra help getting your lawn ready to go for the cold, don’t hesitate to contact us.
 Call us at 781-858-8000 or fill out one of our online contact forms.